TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

-Translates a Unicode (UTF-16) string to UTF-8.
+Translate a Unicode (UTF-16) string to UTF-8.

 The new string is heap-allocated. `str` is assumed to be a valid non-NULL pointer.